-Table 3.1: Common magic methods for arithmetic and comparisons.
-What each of these operations do, or should do, is up to the programmer and should be carefully documented.
+Table 1.1: Common magic methods for arithmetic and comparisons.
+What each of these operations do is up to the programmer and should be carefully documented.
 For more methods and details, see https://docs.python.org/3/reference/datamodel.html#special-method-names.